Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/Python.md

         cv2.rectangle(frame_backup, (x,y), (x+w, y+h), (0,255,0),2)
 ```

-Above, a contour is big enough if its area is larger than 0.1% of the area of the whole image.
+In the code above, a contour is big enough if its area is larger than 0.1% of the area of the whole image.
 You may have to tweak this number.

+**NOTE: Make sure that this is `frame_backup` that is written in `video_output`.**

 # 5. Track the position of each moving object